erico009/gameball/README.md

 ### No thumb cluster????

 I can hardly reach past the thumb key on the right side(small hands).
-If needed the joystick can be rebound to as a thumb cluster.
+If needed the joystick can be rebound as a thumb cluster.

 ### Encoder